Helena Ricketts is a blogger, freelance writer, and artist. She cares for dogs, cats, hamsters, and chickens.

 - Hens and roosters both have single combs

 - Their beak color is a yellowish-tinged brown

 What Type of Environment Does a Golden Comet Thrive In?

 This is a good breed for any climate.
 They adapt well to cold climates, and as long as care is taken to make sure there is adequate straw or hay in the coop for insulation, they will generally survive in the coldest of winters.
 You may find your Golden Comet chicken choosing to sleep in the hay or straw instead of perched on the roost in extremely cold temperatures to protect their feet and legs from frostbite.

 You will want to check the comb of each chicken on a regular basis when extreme cold hits your area to make sure that there is no frostbite.
 If the humidity level in the coop is too high, condensation can collect on the comb and freeze when the chicken goes outdoors or the temperature drops inside the coop.
 It is extremely important to monitor humidity levels inside any chicken coop in extreme cold to prevent frostbite or even death.

 Do Golden Comets Produce Many Eggs?

 This breed was specifically bred to be a high egg production hen.
 When you add a Golden Comet hen to your flock, you can expect her to lay an egg almost every day during her peak laying years.

 The eggs of this breed of chicken are brown shelled and are usually large or extra large in size.
-Their outstanding laying ability have made this one of the breeds that produces the commercial brown eggs that supply grocery stores all over the country.
-Next to the Rhode Island Red chicken, the Golden Comet can definitely hold their own in egg production.
+Their outstanding laying ability has made this one of the breeds that produces the commercial brown eggs that supply grocery stores all over the country.
+Next to the Rhode Island Red chicken, the Golden Comet can definitely hold its own in egg production.

 Speaking from my own personal experience, this breed of chicken is very laid back.
 My hens don't fuss at all when I pick them up.
 The hens are extremely friendly and curious about everything they see.
 They will walk right up to you just because of the simple fact you are there.